jvalenzuela/atform/doc/source/write.rst

 * Preconditions list items
 * Procedure list items

-The :py:func:`testgen.format_text` provides a method to adjust the way text is formatted.
+The :py:func:`atform.format_text` provides a method to adjust the way text is formatted.
 This function is *not* intended to make significant alterations to the document layout, but rather to format short words or phrases within normal text that are semantically distinct enough to merit